Beyond one-loop calculation: Higher-order effects on Gross-Neveu-Yukawa tensorial criticality: Three-loop corrections

 One can also compute the three-loop contribution to the RG flow-equations and universal quantities (see Appendix~\ref{app:3loop_RG} and \ref{app:3loop_exp}).
 These three-loop corrections contribute to further $\epsilon^{2}$-terms in the critical values of $N$ and $N_{f}$, without and with fermions, respectively.

 First, without fermions, we find the following next-order corrections to $N_{c1,c2}$,

 Again, these are consistent with the previous study \cite{Pelissetto2018}.
 The series as usual does not appear to be convergent, and one needs a resummation \cite{Pelissetto2018}.
-From the Borel-Pad\'{e} approximation, for example, for $\epsilon=1$, we can obtain $N_{c1}=2.387$ and $N_{c2}=3.595$.
+From the Borel-Pad\'{e} approximation, which is a combination of the Borel summation and Pad\'{e} approximation \cite{LeGuillou1977,goettkerschnetmann1999,Zinn-Justin} (for details, see Appendix~\ref{app:borel-pade}), for example, for $\epsilon=1$, we can obtain $N_{c1}=2.387$ and $N_{c2}=3.595$.

 With fermions, and in the large $N$ limit, $N_{f,c2}$ up to order $\epsilon^{2}$ is given by

 Evidently, the coefficient of $\epsilon^{2}$-term is considerably larger than that of $\epsilon$-term.
 This indicates that the $\epsilon$-expansion fails and we need a proper resummation method, just as in the case without fermions.
 By using the Borel-Pad\'{e} approximation, we obtain